FN-6: FN-16

-At the 7th Zhuhai Airshow held at the end of 2008, China revealed a new addition to FN series MANPAD, FN-16.
-FN-16 is an improvement of earlier FN-6, with better all aspect attack capability and better resistance against electronic countermeasures.
+At the 7th Zhuhai Airshow held at the end of 2008, China revealed a new addition to the FN series, FN-16.
+The FN-16 is an improvement of the earlier FN-6, with better all-aspect attack capability and better resistance against electronic countermeasures.
 Another major improvement is in its seeker, which in addition to the original IR guidance, UV guidance is also incorporated, a practice adopted in the later version of FIM-92 Stinger.
-Like its predecessor FN-6, FN-16 can also be fitted with both IFF systems used on FN-6, and just like FN-6, FN-16 is re-designated as FY-16 (Fei Ying = 飞鹰, meaning Flying Eagle) when equipped with IFFs.
-The missile system is designed to counter fighter-bomber, attack aircraft, and helicopters.
+Like its predecessor, FN-6, FN-16 can also be fitted with both IFF systems used on FN-6, and just like FN-6, FN-16 is re-designated as FY-16 (Fei Ying = 飞鹰, meaning Flying Eagle) when equipped with IFFs.
+The missile system is designed to counter fighter-bombers, attack aircraft, and helicopters.